ianjum/ianjum.github.io/_teaching/2017-lecturer-CSE-BRACU-2.md

 ---
-title: "Lecturer, Green University, Bangladesh"
+title: "Guest Lecturer, Green University, Bangladesh"
 sub-title: "Computer Science and Engineering"
 layout: archive
 collection: Teaching Experience
 permalink: /publication/2017-lecturer-CSE-BRACU-2
 ---

-*Course Instructor:* Compiler Design and Construction
+I was the primary instructor of the course *Compiler Design and Construction* for two consecutive semesters in 2017.